 Risk Management is the systematic process of managing an organization's risk exposures to achieve its objectives in a manner consistent with public interest, human safety, environmental factors, and the law.
 It consists of the planning, organizing, leading, coordinating, and controlling activities undertaken with the intent of providing an efficient pre-loss plan that minimizes the adverse impact of risk on the campus's physical and financial resources.

-The Office of Risk Management works closely with Campus Police, Fire Marshal, Legal Counsel, Environmental Health and Safety offices, and others.
+- Working closely with Campus Police, Fire Marshal, Legal Counsel, Environmental Health and Safety offices, and others.

 A member of URMIA (University Risk Management and Insurance Association)